michaldziuba03/scripts/README.md

 2. Install Neovim
 3. [Copy single command from official docs](https://nvchad.com/docs/quickstart/install)

+> Make sure your terminal is configured to use Nerd Font.

 ### LICENSE
 Distributed under the MIT License.
 See LICENSE for more information.